Jacques Benveniste: Digital Biology

 In the nineties, Benveniste also asserted that water memory could be digitized, transmitted, and reinserted into another sample of water, which would then contain the same active qualities as the first sample.
 In 1997, he founded the company DigiBio to "develop and commercialise applications of Digital Biology."
 With the support of Josephson, the experiments continued, culminating in a 1997 paper claiming a water memory effect could be transmitted over phone lines.
 Two additional papers were published, one in 1999 and another in 2000.

 Intrigued by Benveniste's claims that biological interactions could be digitized, the US Defence Advanced Research Projects Agency (DARPA) asked Wayne Jonas, homeopath and then director of the US National Center for Complementary and Alternative Medicine, to organize an attempt at independently replicating the claimed results.
-An independent test of the 2000 remote-transmission experiment was carried out in the USA by a team funded by the US Department of Defense.
+An independent test of the 2000 remote-transmission experiment was carried out in the US by a team funded by the US Department of Defense.
 Using the same experimental devices and setup as the Benveniste team, they failed to find any effect when running the experiment.
 One of Benveniste's machines was used in the design and pilot project phase in 2001, Benveniste and other members of his DigiBio lab participated as consultants.
 Interviews at the time indicated study participants were satisfied with the way the study was being conducted.
 In the end, the authors reported in the FASEB Journal in 2006 that "Our team found no replicable effects from digital signals".

 Awards

 Benveniste has been awarded two Ig Nobel Prizes in Chemistry.
 They are a parody of the Nobel Prizes.
 The first in 1991 describes Jacques Benveniste as a "prolific proselytizer and dedicated correspondent of Nature, for his persistent belief that water, H2O, is an intelligent liquid, and for demonstrating to his satisfaction that water is able to remember events long after all trace of those events has vanished."
 The second in 1998 cites "his homeopathic discovery that not only does water have memory, but that the information can be transmitted over telephone lines and the Internet."
+He was the first person, and is now one of nine people, to have won the award twice.